 - Conditional job offers are made during the last two weeks of October

-Completing this online registration form will sign you up for one of our three New Hire Orientations.
+Completing this online registration form will sign you up for one of our three new hire orientations.
 It will also provide you with additional information regarding the hiring process.
-Remember you do not need any previous professional experience to attend the orientation.
-You will receive an application after attending one of our New Hire Orientations.
+Remember you do not need any previous professional experience to attend the orientation and you will receive an application after attending an orientation.

 We conduct an orientation with potential applicants before we hand out our application.
 This event allows us to explain our expectations of a POC firefighter.
 It also allows you and your family to ask questions and meet some of our members.
 After the orientation is complete we will send you home with an application for employment and the background check packet.
 You and your family will have the whole month of September to decide if you are still interested in joining our team.

 The purpose of the “ride along” experience is to provide a citizen with exposure to the tasks associated with the Fire, Rescue and EMS services.
 This program may also be used to network with other firefighting, rescue and EMS professionals.
 It is not intended to provide training.

 Although any citizen, who has reached the age of 18, may apply for our ride along program at any time we strongly encourage potential applicants to ride along after completing the new hire orientation.

 Candidate Physical Ability Test (CPAT)